MarjoleinHordijk/PythonTutorials/docs/source/03_04_Visualization.md

 When using ```matplotlib``` to create plots in Python, you will first need to create a figure with axes using ```pyplot.subplots```.
 Then, you can use ```.plot()``` to plot data in the graph.

 Consider the example below, were we plot a line graph based on four data points.
 We use ```plt.show()``` to open the generated plot in a viewer.
-You can export the graph as .png image from this viewer.
+You can export the graph as a .png image from this viewer.

 ```python
 import matplotlib.pyplot as plt